Spencer-Sch/Calculator_2.0/README.md

 - Began creating a global data store using custom hooks.
 Following instructions from React course.
 To be continued...

 - Succeeded in setting up the global data store and transmiting data from 'CalculatorButton' element to the 'EquasionResultOutput' element.

+Day 5

+- Set up initial store actions to be called.

+- Set up switch/case logic in 'CalculatorButton.js' to trigger appropriate dispatch actions when calculator buttons are clicked.

+- Succeeded in transfering logic from old calculator for collecting and building 'operandString' on numbered button clicks.

+- Began transfer of logic from old calculator for button clicks on +, -, x, /.
+To be continued...